What is a Course Template?

 Creating a course in Blackboard takes time and energy.
 Courses in Blackboard are archived six weeks after the end date in Banner.
 This means that faculty will no longer have access to the content that was created in that course.
 One way to save the course content is to request a template.
 This saves all course content including assessments, learning activities, and other learning materials so that you have a copy of it the next time you teach it.
 Instead of starting from scratch, you can use the content in the template to start the next semester.
 Once the template has been copied into your new course, (see copying a template to your course below) you can edit, remove or update any of the learning materials.

-NOTE: A template for Remove Delivery is now available.
-See Standard Course Template for Remote Delivery below for more information
+NOTE: A course menu template is now available.
+See Standard Course Menu Template below for more information.

 How Do I Get One?